 If matters cannot be agreed, either party can make an application to the Court and ask for a declaration as to the existence and size of their interest in the property and, in appropriate cases, for an Order that the property be sold

-A common situation is that the couple who split up have children of their own living with them.
+A common situation is that the couple who separate have children of their own living with them.
 The first step is to establish the respective property interests of the parents and then to consider if the parent with whom the children will be living is able to bring financial claims on their behalf.
 See our notes on Children – Financial Claims.

 This is another area where the law often provides much less generous provision for the unmarried mother with whom the children will have their main home than it would have done for a married mother following a divorce.
 A married mother who is divorcing may often receive a greater share of the capital in her own right because, among other reasons, her future care of the children will be seen as a future contribution to their welfare.
 An unmarried mother, however, will first need to establish her own property claim and then, if appropriate, look to the father to make additional capital available to her from his own resources so as to help her house the children.
 The capital he provides will then revert to him when the children grow up.